kettlebell-wiki/kettlebell-wiki/wiki/getting_started.md

 Girevoy Sport (GS), also known as kettlebell sport, is older than Hardstyle, and has been a competitive sport in Eastern Europe and Russia since the late 1960’s.
 In the sport, the competitive lifts are the Snatch, Jerk, Long Cycle (Clean and Jerk).
 The competition format is a 10 minute set of one of these exercises for as many reps as possible within the time limit.
 Because of this, there is an emphasis on **efficiency** on the lifts, including changes on how a swing is performed, the rack position, and more, compared to hardstyle training.

-On the subreddit you may see the term **Hybrid style** to describe technique.
+Youu may see the term **Hybrid style** to describe technique.
 This simply just means adopting technique principles from both Hardstyle and GS.

 ### Which exercises to learn first with kettlebells?